Porges/ways-to-play/src/games/oicho-kabu/index.md

 Up to ten people can play the game (aside from the dealer).

-The dealer shuffles the cards and deals two cards face-down to each player.
-Each player looks at their cards and may then request a third, and subsequently a fourth card.

 The goal of the game is to get a card total as close to 9 as possible.
 The total is calculated by summing the values of the cards in a player’s hand.
-Card totals equal to or over ten have their first digit discarded (i.e. the sum is calculated modulo ten), so that a total of 10 is equivalent to zero, and a total of 12 equivalent to two.
+Card totals equal to or over 10 have their first digit discarded (i.e. the sum is calculated modulo ten), so that a total of 10 is equivalent to zero, and a total of 12 equivalent to two.

+In addition, a hand of three cards of the same rank is an automatic win.
+This hand is called  {% pronounce lang="ja-Latn" word="arashi" file="pronunciation_ja_嵐.mp3" pronouncer="straycat88" %} (<span lang="ja">嵐
+</span> ‘storm’) or <span lang="ja-Latn">zoro</span> (<span lang="ja">揃</span>
+‘set’).

+The dealer shuffles the cards and deals two cards to each player including themselves, the first face-up, the second face-down.
+Each player looks at their cards and may then request a third if they wish.
+A common rule is that a player *must* ask for another card if their total is 3 or less, and *may not* ask for another card if their total is 7 or more.

+Once all players have decided whether or not to receive a third card, all cards are revealed.
+Players who have beaten the dealer’s total win, and the others lose.

+The dealer also wins if their first card was a {%cards 4%} or {%cards 9%} and their second card was a {%cards 1%}.
+This beats any hand including a triple.
+The combination {%cards 41%} is called <span lang="ja-Latn">shippin</span> (<span lang="ja">シッピン</span>) and {%cards 91%} is called <span lang="ja-Latn">kuppin</span> (<span lang="ja">クッピン</span>).

+If both dealer and player have a triple, the higher triple wins.

+### Other Combinations

+As with all living card games, there are many local variations.

+In the <cite>Yakuza</cite> video game series, there are two special hands:

+* A hand with {%cards '10 10 1'%}, in any order, wins 20× the stake.
+* A player who is dealt the two cards {%cards '4 6'%}, in any order, may choose to turn in their cards and keep their stake, instead of playing out the round.

 ## Terminology